warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/run-a-local-chain.md

 ## 4. Confirm the chain is running

-You should see some logs every time a new block is produced, every second.
+You should see some logs every time a new block is produced (every second).

-You should also be able to query the chain, and find some data from the genesis
+You should also be able to query the chain and find some data from the genesis block:
-block:

 ```sh
 $ wardend q warden keychains